rafbcampos/fluent-gen-ts/docs/api/plugins.md

 # Plugin System

-Fluent Gen features an extensive plugin architecture that allows you to customize every aspect of the type analysis and code generation process.
-Plugins can hook into 11 different points in the pipeline to modify behavior, transform data, and extend functionality.
+Fluent Gen TS features a comprehensive plugin architecture that allows you to customize every aspect of the type analysis and code generation process.
+The plugin system provides 12 different hooks covering parsing, resolution, generation, and transformation phases.

 ## Plugin Architecture

-The plugin system follows a microkernel architecture where the core provides the basic functionality and plugins extend it:
+The plugin system follows a microkernel architecture where the core provides basic functionality and plugins extend it:

 ```
 ┌─────────────────────────────────────────────────────┐
+│                  PluginManager                      │
-│                  Plugin Manager                     │
+│               (Plugin Registry)                     │
 ├─────────────────────────────────────────────────────┤
-│  Parsing    │  Resolution │  Generation │  Transform │
+│   Parse Hooks  │ Resolve Hooks │ Generate Hooks     │
+├─────────────────────────────────────────────────────┤
-│  Hooks      │  Hooks      │  Hooks      │  Hooks     │
+│         Transform Hooks │ Custom Method Hooks      │
-├─────────────┼─────────────┼─────────────┼──────────┤
+├─────────────────────────────────────────────────────┤
 │             Core Fluent Gen Pipeline               │
 └─────────────────────────────────────────────────────┘
 ```